ldaley/remote-control/doc/manual/src/chapters/020-client.md

 If the return value of the last command in the chain is not `Serializable`, a `groovyx.remote.client.UnserializableReturnException` is thrown.
 The `toString()` representation of the unserializable object is available as the `stringRepresentation` property on the exception.

+There are two flags that can be set on remote control objects to augment this behaviour (both default to false)

+#### useNullIfResultWasUnserializable

+If this `boolean` property is set to `true`, `null` will be returned to the client if the result of the command on the server was a value that could not be serialized.

+#### useStringRepresentationIfResultWasUnserializable

+If this `boolean` property is set to `true`, the `toString()` value of the result of the command on the server will be returned to the client if it could not be serialized.

 ### Accessing Lexical Scope

 Command closures can access lexically scoped variables, as long as they are serializable.